Library

 BifurcationKit.DiscreteEventType

-struct DiscreteEvent{Tcb, Tl} <: BifurcationKit.AbstractDiscreteEvent
+struct DiscreteEvent{Tcb, Tl, Tf, Td} <: BifurcationKit.AbstractDiscreteEvent

 Structure to pass a DiscreteEvent function to the continuation algorithm.
 A discrete call back returns a discrete value and we seek when it changes.